hvolschenk/git-gt/README.md

 --------
 Faster git.
 For now as a shell script, will still think about packaging once more functions are added.

+## Setting up

+Setting up git-gt is simple.
+Clone the repository and create an alias pointing to the sheel script with:

+    alias gt='~/Software/git-gt/gt.sh'

+If you are unsure where to place the above line, you can read my [Bash alias tutorial](http://hvolschenk.blogspot.co.za/2016/10/bash-aliases_6.html).

+## Commands:

 ### st: Status

 Clears the terminal, shows a list of branches, and the current status